Meet our Champions

 Darya Chernikhova (University of Iceland, Iceland)

 I'm a Master's student at the University of Iceland, Iceland.
 I completed my BA in Biophysics at Columbia University in New York, USA.
 After a sojourn in software, I made my way back to biology to work on cryopreserving endangered microbiomes.
-Microbiomes are everywhere, and they're complex and changeable.
 My goal is to work towards establishing cryobanks of mixed microbial communities.
-We need them for uses such as providing reference samples to improve reproduceability in basic research, and acclimatizing captive-bred fauna and nursery-reared flora in restoration programs.
-I also volunteer with the Conference for Advancing Participatory Sciences, which is a sister conference to the European Citizen Science Association conference.
+We need them for uses such as providing reference samples to improve reproduceability in basic research, and acclimatising captive-bred fauna and nursery-reared flora in restoration programmes.
 I like talking science to anyone who doesn't run away, and I joined the Champions Scheme to connect with others who are as excited about biology as I am.

 Portugal